 He is assisted by the Assistant Director, John Woodard.

-The Tier1 services of ITS include the myTECH Helpdesk, Lab Patrol, and TECHcheck.
+The Tier1 services of ITS include the IT Helpdesk, Technology Checkout, & Lab Patrol.
 The staff and their areas of responsibility are as follows:

-Tier2 is made up of technology support individuals housed in the administrative and academic departments of the University.
+Tier2 is made up of technical support individuals housed in the administrative and academic departments of the University.
 The staff and their areas of responsibility are as follows: